Creating grassroots theatre one project at a time.

 – NY Theatre Guide

-Online Video Projects: Each year, Project Y conducts a themed video monologue contest.
-Each winning monologue is filmed and uploaded to our YouTube channel.
-Past themes include: CONFESSIONALS and SITE/SIGHT SPECIFIC.
-Visit our watch and listen page to view the videos.
+Online Video Projects: Project Y conducts themed video contests.
+Each winning play is filmed and uploaded to our YouTube channel.

 Co-Productions: Project Y provides financial and producing support to emerging playwrights in order to help launch the life of a project.